- Published on

 Branches

 A stick on which commits exist is called a branch.
-When a repository is created, there exists a single branch called main.
-Git allows us to create additional branches off of main that can be merged back at a later time.
+When a repository is created, there exists a single branch called main

-This is useful because it lets us work on new features that could potentially break the codebase without altering the main branch’s code.
-Usually, main represents the stable version of your code that is released to the public.
+represents the stable version of your code that is released to the public.
 So, we tend to avoid implementing new features there.

-When we create a new branch off of main, the state of the code in main is copied into the new branch.
+is copied into the new branch.
 We work with this code in the new branch, make commits, and test things out.
-If we’re happy with the changes and if they’re stable, we can merge them back into main.
+If we’re happy with the changes and if they’re stable, we can merge them back into main

 Note: When we do the merge, it’s called a merge commit.

-On the other hand, if the feature doesn’t work, we can delete the branch and it won’t affect main.
+On the other hand, if the feature doesn’t work, we can delete the branch and it won’t affect main

 Here is a list of handy commands that you need while working with branches: